pingcap/tispark/docs/dev/commit_the_code_and_submit_a_pull_request.md

 ## Clone to your workspace
 After get your own copy of TiSpark, you need to clone the code to your local workspace.
-You can clone your copy by the following command.
+You can clone your copy using `git clone` and use `git remote add`to add the upstream repo, so that you can pull the latest code in the upstream master branch to reduce the conflict.
 ```
 git clone git@github.com:${YOUR_GITHUB_NAME}/tispark.git

 cd tispark

+git remote add upstream git@github.pingcap/tispark.git
 ```

 ## Create your branch